-Eat for healing and prevent constipation
+Eat for Healing and Prevent Constipation

-To help your body heal, you should be eating the healthy foods recommended in Pre-op Class.
+To help your body heal, you should be eating the healthy foods recommended in this guide.

 However, the change to your routine and your pain medications may cause constipation.
 So you'll want to reduce your dependence on narcotic medications as soon as possible.
 Remember: exercise prevents constipation - another reason to keep moving.
 Lastly, you can use the laxatives recommended by your care team.
 In the meantime: